grafana/x-ray-datasource/docs/sources/alerting.md

 ## Example: cross-account fault rate

-When [cross-account observability](https://grafana.com/docs/plugins/grafana-x-ray-datasource/latest/configure/#cross-account-observability) is configured, scope an alert to a specific linked account with the `account.id` attribute inside a `service()` filter expression.
+When [cross-account observability](https://grafana.com/docs/plugins/grafana-x-ray-datasource/latest/configure/#cross-account-observability) is configured, scope an alert to a specific linked account with the `id(account.id: "...")` selector.

 **Query A — fault count in a linked account**